josephspurrier/gowebapp/README.md

 sess.Save(r, w)
 ~~~

-Trigger a flash message on the next page load:
+Trigger 1 of 4 different types of flash messages on the next page load (no other code needed):

 ~~~ go
 sess.AddFlash(view.Flash{"Sorry, no brute force :-)", view.FlashNotice})